nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `list`

-### Editing a person : `edit`
+### Editing a client : `edit`

-Edits an existing person in the address book.
+Edits an existing client in the address book.

 Format: `edit INDEX [--name=NAME] [--phone=PHONE] [--email=EMAIL] [--addr=ADDRESS] [--tags=TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `--tags=` without specifying any tags after it.

 Examples:
-*  `edit 1 --phone=91234567 --email=johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 --phone=91234567 --email=johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 --name=Betsy Crower --tags=` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 --name=Betsy Crower --tags=` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

 ### Locating clients by name: `find`